yahyaoui-mohamed/Symfony-Random-Chat-App/README.md

 ## Features
 - Real-time chat using Mercure
 - Random user pairing for chats
-- Redis for session and message storage
+- Predis for session and message storage
 - Built with Symfony framework

 ## Requirements